warrengalyen/iconwriter/README.md

 | `ic13` | 128x128@2x "retina" 32-bit PNG/JP2 icon | PNG only   |
 | `ic14` | 256x256@2x "retina" 32-bit PNG/JP2 icon | PNG only   |

+### SVG Support

-In regards to SVG support, `iconwriter` uses the `nsvg` crate for rasterizing `.svg` files.
-According to the authors of the crate, _"`nsvg` does not provide all the functionality of NanoSVG yet.
-Just the bare minimum to create scaled rasters of SVGs.
-Like NanoSVG, the rasteriser only renders flat filled shapes.
-It is not particularly fast or accurate, but it is a simple way to bake vector graphics into textures"_.
+**IconWriter** uses the `nsvg` crate for rasterizing `.svg` files.
+According to the authors of the crate:

+> Like NanoSVG, the rasteriser only renders flat filled shapes.
+It is not particularly fast or accurate, but it is a simple way to bake vector graphics into textures.

-The author of `iconwriter` is inclined to search for alternatives to `nsvg` if inquered to.
+The author of `iconwriter` is inclined to search for alternatives to `nsvg` if inquired to.
 Help would be appreciated.